Workplace Violence Prevention Policy

 - Documenting all incidents of violence in the workplace.

-2. University Police will immediately log all incidents of workplace violence and will notify Human Resources and the respective supervisor of an incident with his/her employee.
+2. University Police will immediately log all incidents of workplace violence and will notify Human Resources and the respective supervisor of an incident with their employee.

 3. University Police will report all critical incidents of violence to the Administrative Chain of Command and, as appropriate (information on active criminal investigations will not be shared), the Chair of the Advisory Committee referenced herein.